 The State Pension Funding Gap Update

-A worsening fiscal picture in fiscal 2015 was driven largely by investment returns that fell short of expectations, with median overall returns of 3.6 percent.
-On average, state pension plans had assumed a long-run investment return of twice that—7.6 percent—for fiscal 2015.
-This trend is expected to continute, leaving policymakers in many states to choose from often difficult options: paying more into state pension plans and potentially crowding out other spending in their budgets, or letting funding levels drop and pushing costs into the future.
+A worsening fiscal picture in fiscal 2016 was driven largely by investment returns that fell short of expectations, with median overall returns of about 1 percent.
+On average, state pension plans had assumed a long-run investment return of much more that—7.5 percent—for fiscal 2016.
+This trend is expected to continue, leaving policymakers in many states to choose from often difficult options: paying more into state pension plans and potentially crowding out other spending in their budgets, or letting funding levels drop and pushing costs into the future.